 Instructions

-- Preheat the oven to 180°C fans or 200°C conventional.
-Grease and line a loaf pan with parchment or baking paper, making sure to leave an overhang for easy removal of the bread.
+- Preheat the oven to 180°C/355°F. Grease and line a loaf pan with parchment or baking paper, making sure to leave an overhang for easy removal of the bread.

 - In a large mixing bowl, combine the flour, polenta, sugar, salt, and baking powder.
-Whisk together the dry ingredients to evenly distribute the dry ingredients together.225 grams plan or standard grade flour, 150 grams polenta, 2 tablespoon sugar, 4 teaspoon baking powder, 1 teaspoon salt
+Whisk together the dry ingredients to evenly distribute the dry ingredients together.240 grams plain flour, 150 grams polenta, 2 tablespoon white granulated sugar, 3 teaspoon baking powder, 1 teaspoon salt

 - Add the milk, creamed corn, eggs, and melted butter to the dry ingredients.
-Mix through until just combined.125 mL milk, 60 grams melted butter, 1 tin of creamed corn, 2 eggs beaten
+Mix through until just combined.125 mL milk, 60 grams butter, 1 tin creamed corn, 2 eggs

 - Pour the batter into the prepared loaf tin and bake for 45 - 55 mins or until a cake tester or toothpick comes out mostly clean from the centre of the loaf.